YanaCh/agriculture-indicators-and-impact/README.md

-## Usage of fertilizers in agricultural needs and their impact on the environment
+# Use of fertilizers for agricultural needs and their impact on the environment

-###### The project aims to investigate main trends in usage of agricultural fertilizers and their impact on the environment.
+### The project aims to investigate main trends in usage of agricultural fertilizers and their impact on the environment.

 `FertilizersStatistics.ipynb` reports about:
 - **fertilizers indicators** for different regions (Africa, Americas, Europe, Oceania and Asia) summed over the